Supporting Oral Motor Skills in the Infant

 • Examine differences between normal and abnormal oral motor development and feeding skill acquisition typically seen in neonates and infants

-• Analyze information of oral motor skill development and social-emotional well-being of both the infant and the caregiver to describe their impact of occupational participation and performance
+• Analyze information on oral motor skill development and social-emotional well-being of both the infant and the caregiver to describe their impact on occupational participation and performance

-• Identify differences in oral skills and the underlying physiologic impairment which impacts successful feeding in infancy
+• Identify differences in oral skills and the underlying physiologic impairment that impacts successful feeding in infancy

 • Identify tools/equipment/adaptations available to support oral motor skills in order to enhance participation and performance of breast and bottle feeding